Alchiman/Gitit/PlanningDirectory.md

 admin queries

-  - query for creating new items (insert)
+  - query for creating new items (insert) luis
-  - query for updating items (alter)
+  - query for updating items (alter) luis
-  - query for deleting items (isActive / delete)
+  - query for deleting items (isActive / delete) luis
-  - query for getting all accepted/pending orders for the active list (WHERE isAdmin = true)
+  - query for getting all accepted/pending orders for the active list (WHERE isAdmin = true) Alireza
-  - query for all fulfilled/rejected orders (for the history list) (WHERE isAdmin = true)
+  - query for all fulfilled/rejected orders (for the history list) (WHERE isAdmin = true) Alireza
-  - query for updating the order status (alter)
+  - query for updating the order status (alter) Alireza
-    - change pending to accepted
+    - change pending to accepted luis
-    - change accepted to fulfilled
+    - change accepted to fulfilled luis
-    - change pending to rejected
+    - change pending to rejected Alireza
-    - change accepted to cancelled (when user cancelled)
+    - change accepted to cancelled (when user cancelled) Alireza

 text message queries
-    - get user phone number to make text message (WHERE user.id = user of order)
+    - get user phone number to make text message (WHERE user.id = user of order) Alireza
     - textUser()
       - get phone number with query
       - call api to text user